VHS Revival gives you a blow-by-blow account of the movie that brought us Bruce Lee. Need we say more?

 Mi puts on another show when Cheng comes calling.
 First, he makes Cheng fend off his attack dogs (consisting of Lee doing trampoline jumps and someone offscreen throwing German Shepards at him), before calling them off and inviting him in.
 Then Mi’s son comes in pulling the old “Hey Pop, I’m exhausted from searching the whole countryside for our beloved missing employees,” routine, but Cheng catches on to the Boss’ tricks when he cruelly burns a clumsy maid’s chest with a hot coal, and when he sneaks into the ice house after hours to snoop around he makes a grisly discovery: the ice blocks are not only used for smuggling heroin, but encase the dismembered remains of his missing cousins (don’t ask me why they though hiding bodies in large transparent blocks was a sound idea).

-Finally, this is Bruce Lee unbound, as Cheng brutally tears through a gang of Mi’s goons, slicing them with their own weapons and hacking into necks with an ice saw.
+Finally, this is Bruce Lee unbound, Cheng brutally tearing through a gang of Mi’s goons, slicing them with their own weapons and hacking into necks with an ice saw.
 The carnage is softened when a guy leaves a cartoonish, man-shaped hole in the wall he was kicked through (a gag added by the director that Lee bitterly opposed), but it is a shockingly bloody affair otherwise.
 Not even Mi’s son, the arrogant and lethal #2 villain, gets in more than a minor cut before Cheng crushes his chest with a single punch.

 Cheng staggers away from the slaughter in shock of what he has done, but the remorse does not last.
 Returning home, he finds that the ‘Big Boss’, in an over-the-top display of villainy, has kidnapped Chiao Mei and murdered every remaining cousin, including a little kid!
 Cheng takes a reflective moment by a stream to consider if he should put all the death behind him and return to his elderly mother, or if he should follow the trail of revenge to the all-consuming end.
 The first option would be the more enlightened approach, but the second is what we came to see.